FinBook User Guide

 A: Install the app in the other computer and overwrite the empty data file it creates with the file that contains

 the data of your previous FinBook home folder.
-Alternatively, you may use the export
+Alternatively, you may use the export and import commands.

 Q: If I do not have Java 11, how do I install it on my computer?